An American Tail: The Treasure of Manhattan Island: Plot

 At the butcher shop, Dithering is sentenced to death, but he is saved by Tiger before the police mice can execute him.
 Papa appears before the crowd and makes them realize that the factory owners are using xenophobia to divide them.
-Seeing the crowd turning against them, Mr. Grasping, Mr. Toplofty, and Mr. O'Bloat quickly make their escape and instruct McBrusque to wipe out the Lenape to prevent an alliance between them and the workers.
+Seeing the workers turning against them, Mr. Grasping, Mr. Toplofty, and Mr. O'Bloat quickly make their escape and instruct McBrusque to wipe out the Lenape to prevent an alliance between them and the workers.

 Upon returning Cholena to her home, Fievel helps to protect the village by creating a diversion.
 McBrusque, Scuttlebutt, and the other police officers show up to the village, but Fievel and the Lenape drive them away.
 To prevent future intruders, the chief gives Fievel, Tanya, and Tony a gunpowder bomb to collapse the tunnel connecting the underground village to the outside world.
 But before they can do so, they are attacked by the enraged McBrusque and Scuttlebutt who attempt to get revenge on the Mousekewitz children and Tony, but the two crooks are overpowered and Fievel manages to set off the bomb.
 This floods the tunnel, together with McBrusque and Scuttlebutt as they fall into the chasm to their deaths.
 Tony and Tanya manage to reach higher ground, but Fievel is seemingly carried off by the current.

 When the water recedes, Tanya and Tony desperately search through the mud to find him before Fievel miraculously breaks through the surface.
 The three share a muddy group hug, thankful that everyone survived.
 Afterwards, Papa forms a worker's union and Mr. Grasping, Mr. Toplofty, and Mr. O'Bloat are forced to negotiate with them to avoid a labor strike and the wrath of Tiger, who becomes the new police chief.
-Using a foldable telescope given from Dr. Dithering, Fievel sees Cholena and her father disappearing into a hidden door at the foot of the Statue of Liberty, which pleases him as he wishes for the best for them.
+Using a foldable telescope given from Dr. Dithering, Fievel sees Cholena and her father disappearing into a hidden door at the top of a park statue, which pleases him as he wishes for the best for them.